nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-20-pickle_rick.md

 ![screenshot2](../assets/images/pickle_rick/screenshot2.png)

 We are brought to a Rick and Morty themed page.
-The first thing we can do is to run a **Gobuster** directory scan to enumerate any hidden directories.
+The first thing we can do is to run a `gobuster` directory scan to enumerate any hidden directories.
 We'll also be checking for PHP files, which we can specify by using the `-x` option:

 ```
 gobuster dir -u http://10.10.28.153/ -x php -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt